-the cost of energy or capacity;16 (4) paying some resources for a product that other resources have been providing just as well without separate compensation;17 and (5) paying for a product that is overly burdensome and time-consuming to consistently price.18
+- Paying for something that costs nothing, or next to nothing;[14] - Paying for resources to meet basic obligations and follow the rules;[15] - Paying separately for something that is already rolled into the cost of energy or capacity;[16] - Paying some resources for a product that other resources have been providing just as well without separate compensation;[17] and - Paying for a product that is overly burdensome and time-consuming to consistently price.[18]

-Special ire was reserved for the application of the AEP Methodology.
-Under the AEP Methodology, a generating facility's compensation for reactive power is typically many orders of magnitude smaller than its annual compensation for the provision of real power.
-Nonetheless, the AEP Methodology has generated reams of case precedent and litigation19- particularly as non-synchronous resources have attempted to apply the methodology, which was developed with traditional resources in mind.
-The Notice of Inquiry noted that "challenges in evaluating proposed reactive power rate schedules [under the AEP Methodology] result[] in the majority of the filings being set for hearing and settlement procedures."20 The vast majority, if not all, settlements of reactive power cases in recent history have been "black box."
-The 2023 State of the Market Report for PJM noted that "[i]n 2023, customers in PJM ... paid \$388.0 million for reactive capability based on archaic, nonmarket and unsupported assertions about cost allocation and a regulatory review process of filings by individual units that results in unsupported black box settlements."21
+Special ire was reserved for the application of the AEP methodology.
+Under the AEP methodology, a generating facility's compensation for reactive power is typically many orders of magnitude smaller than its annual compensation for the provision of real power.

+Nonetheless, the AEP methodology has generated reams of case precedent and litigation - particularly as nonsynchronous resources have attempted to apply the methodology, which was developed with traditional resources in mind.[19]

+The notice of inquiry noted that "challenges in evaluating proposed reactive power rate schedules [under the AEP methodology result] in the majority of the filings being set for hearing and settlement procedures."[20]

+The vast majority of, if not all, settlements of reactive power cases in recent history have been "black box" settlements.
+The 2023 State of the Market Report for PJM noted that "[i]n 2023, customers in PJM ... paid \$388.0 million for reactive capability based on archaic, nonmarket and unsupported assertions about cost allocation and a regulatory review process of filings by individual units that results in unsupported black box settlements."[21]

-On the occasion of the issuance of the underlying Notice of Inquiry in November 2021, Commission staff summarized the state of affairs:
+On the occasion of the issuance of the underlying notice of inquiry in November 2021, FERC staff summarized the state of affairs:

-The AEP Methodology was designed based on the physical attributes of synchronous resources owned by a public utility that utilized the Commission's Uniform System of Accounts....
-However, now the majority of the reactive power filings submitted to the Commission are made by owners of non-synchronous resources....
+The AEP Methodology was designed based on the physical attributes of synchronous resources owned by a public utility that utilized the Commission's Uniform System of

+Accounts. ...
+However, now the majority of the reactive power filings submitted to the Commission are made by owners of non-synchronous resources. ...
 In the last six years, the Commission has processed more than 260 reactive power proceedings in PJM, setting at least 95 for hearing and settlement procedures.
 Over that same period, the Commission has processed more than 125 reactive power proceedings in MISO, setting at least 40 for hearing and settlement procedures.
-These factors have contributed
+These factors have contributed to customers and the Commission facing challenges in evaluating proposed reactive power rate schedules submitted pursuant to section 205 of the Federal Power Act.[22]